 Compact Impact grant assistance may be used only for health, educational, social, or public safety services, or infrastructure related to such services, specifically affected by qualified nonimmigrants.
 Each jurisdiction is to provide a spending plan to the Office of Insular Affairs for the use of the funds prior to the awarding of the grant.
-The 2019 spending plans follow:

-The State of Hawaii is expected to use the full 2019 amount of its \$12.8 million to supplement State funds to support indigent health care as in past years.

-Guam has proposed to use its 2019 Compact Impact grant of \$14.9 million in the following manner:

-DOE/DPW Schools Leaseback \$5,736,250 Government of Guam General Operations Offset \$9,170,750

-The CNMI may use its 2019 Compact Impact grant of \$2.3 million as a general operations offset.

-American Samoa has proposed to use its 2019 Compact Impact grant of \$22,000 as an operational offset for the American Samoa Department of Education budget.
+The State of Hawaii is expected to use its full 2020 and 2021 allocations to supplement State funds to support indigent health care as in past years.
+Guam is expected to use its 2020 and 2021 Compact Impact funding for the Department of Education/Department of Public Works Schools Leaseback and as a Government of Guam general operations offset.
+The CNMI anticipates using its 2020 and 2021 Compact Impact grant as a general operations offset as well.
+American Samoa is expected to use its 2020 and 2021 Compact Impact funding as an operational offset for the American Samoa Department of Education budget.